bentherien/parametricScatteringNetworks/README.md

 Citation
 ----------------
-If you found our work useful, please cite our CVPR2022 paper
+If you found our work useful, please cite our CVPR2022 paper:

 ```bibtex
 @InProceedings{Gauthier_2022_CVPR,